DICE-UNC/jargon/README.md

 ####  Read length set to zero on replication with iRODS 4.1 #106

 Added backwards-compatible processing for new replicate API number.

+####  Read length set to zero on copy with iRODS 4.1 #107

+Added backwards-compatible processing for copy API number and improved overwrite logic